wattanapong/DFA/README.md

+## Reference
-## The DFA was published in Neurocomputing 2022.
+The DFA was published in Neurocomputing 2022.
 If our work is benefit to you please cite this reference.

 [Diminishing-feature attack: The adversarial infiltration on visual tracking.](https://www.sciencedirect.com/science/article/pii/S0925231222010633) Suttapak, Wattanapong, Jianfu Zhang, and Liqing Zhang.
 Neurocomputing 509 (2022): 21-33.
 Neurocomputing.

 ## Resource requirements